Abbey-Chapman/River_Avon/README.md

 *Graph depicting the various river heights for the gauging station at Warwick for the months of November and December 2012.*

 Performing much the same analysis as was performed on the Stratford-upon-Avon height data, it can be seen that, again, the FEV from the November 2012 flood is larger than that of the December 2012.
-The threshold height was again provided by the Environment Agency to be 2.3m.
+The threshold height provided by the Environment Agency was 2.3m but, as stated above, this estimate tends to be low.
+As the threshold height used for Stratford-upon-Avon is 20% larger than the given threshold by the Environment Agency, a reasonable estimation for the threshold height would be to grow the provided threshold for Warwick by 20%  also.
+This reulsts in a threshold height of 2.75m.
 The fact that the Warwick FEV is smaller than the Stratford-upon-Avon FEV could be due to a number of factors, such as the possible inaccuracy of the height data for Stratford-upon-Avon.
-If the data for both locations is taken to be accurate then this difference could be explained by significant surface water, ground water and rain water flowing into the River after it flows through Warwick but before it reaches Stratford.
+If the data for both locations is taken to be accurate then this difference could be explained by significant surface water, ground water and rain water flowing into the River Avon after it flows through Warwick but before it reaches Stratford.
 This could be indicative of the need for flood mitigation not only before Warwick but also in between Warwick and Stratford.

 ![Warwick-Quadrant_Graph_3](Warwick-Quadrant_Graph_3.png)